Lynnesbian/OldFediBooks/README.md

 ```

 ## Manual
 The manual can be accessed [here](https://github.com/Lynnesbian/FediBooks/blob/master/MANUAL.md).
+Downloading FediBooks will provide you with a manual in the root directory, called "MANUAL.md".

 ## Donations
 Donations can be provided via [LiberaPay](https://liberapay.com/lynnesbian) (recurring), [PayPal](https://paypal.me/lynnesbian) (singular), or [Ko-fi](https://ko-fi.com/lynnesbian) (singular).
 Don't feel obligated to donate!